konecnyjakub/cache/README.md

 #### Redis

 RedisCache is an advanced cache engine, it uses a redis server to store values.
 It requires PHP extension redis an a redis server.
 You should use it if possible.
 It supports setting default lifetime for items.
-When creating an instance of RedisCache, you have to pass the name of your server and optionally you can set database that you want to use (by default, 0 is used).

 ```php
 <?php